-- (1) For paragraph 10.10(3)(a), the following matters must be accounted for: - (a) all forms of take from the SDL resource unit and all classes of water access right; - (b) water allocations that are determined in one water accounting period and used in another, including water allocations that are carried over from one water accounting period to the next; - (c) for a surface water SDL resource unit-return flows, in a way that is consistent with arrangements under the Agreement immediately before the commencement of the Basin Plan; - (d) subject to subsection (3)-trade of water access rights; - (e) water resources which have a significant hydrological connection to the water resources of the SDL resource unit; - (f) circumstances in which there is a change in the way water is taken or held under a water access right; - (g) changes over time in the extent to which water allocations in the unit are utilised; - Note: Paragraph (g) includes what is commonly known as a growth-in-use strategy. - (h) water sourced from the Great Artesian Basin and released into a Basin water resource, by excluding that water; - (i) water resources which are used for the purpose of managed aquifer recharge. - (2) Subject to this section, the method may account for other matters. - (3) For paragraph (1)(d), the water resource plan must account for the disposal and acquisition of held environmental water separately and in a way that does not affect the method under section 10.10.
+(1) For paragraph 10.10(3)(a), the following matters must be accounted for:

+- (a) all forms of take from the SDL resource unit and all classes of water access right; - (b) water allocations that are determined in one water accounting period and used in another, including water allocations that are carried over from one water accounting period to the next; - (c) for a surface water SDL resource unit return flows, in a way that is consistent with arrangements under the Agreement immediately before the commencement of the Basin Plan; - (d) subject to subsection (3) trade of water access rights; - (e) water resources which have a significant hydrological connection to the water resources of the SDL resource unit; - (f) circumstances in which there is a change in the way water is taken or held under a water access right; - (g) changes over time in the extent to which water allocations in the unit are utilised; Note: Paragraph (g) includes what is commonly known as a growth-in-use strategy. - (h) water sourced from the Great Artesian Basin and released into a Basin water resource, by excluding that water; - (i) water resources which are used for the purpose of managed aquifer recharge. - (2) Subject to this section, the method may account for other matters. - (3) For paragraph (1)(d), the water resource plan must account for the disposal and acquisition of held environmental water separately and in a way that does not affect the method under section 10.10.

-10.12 subsection Summary of assessment t est Where this was observed in the WRP package Justification Assessment outcome 1 (a) - (i) The WRP states which of the matters in letter (a) to (i) are and are not applicable True Schedule B WRP ss.
-5.3.2 and 5.4.2 Schedule I s.
+10.12 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome 1 (a) - (i) The WRP states which of the matters in letter (a) to (i) are and are not applicable True Schedule B WRP ss.
+5.3.2, 5.4.2 Schedule I, s.
 2.1, Table I-1 Schedule B refers to WRP ss.
-5.3.2 and 5.4.2 as addressing the requirements of s.
+5.3.2 and 5.4.2 as addressing s.
 10.12 of the Basin Plan.
 Text for accreditation at s.
-5.4.2 identifies s.
-2.1 of Schedule I as addressing the requirements of s.
+5.4.2 refers to s.
+2.1 of Schedule I as addressing s.
 10.12(1) of the Basin Plan.
-Examination of s.
-2.1 of Schedule I confirms it includes Table I-1 titled as 'Matters to be accounted for under 10.12 MET
+MET